-The submerged Ocean Disposal Site LA-2 is and LA-3 ocean disposal sites are located over three miles offshore and is are not subject to zoning.
-The sites is are used for ocean disposal of suitable dredged material generated in the Los Angeles County-Orange County area, and is used in conjunction with other dredged material disposal options including upland (onshore) disposal and beneficial reuse.
+The submerged Ocean Disposal Site LA-2 is located over three miles offshore and is not subject to zoning.
+The site is used for ocean disposal of suitable dredged material generated in the Los Angeles County-Orange County area, and is used in conjunction with other dredged material disposal options including upland (onshore) disposal and beneficial reuse.